-4.1 Regional oceanography
+4.1 REGIONAL OCEANOGRAPHY

 The physical oceanography of an area, particularly water temperature, nutrients, oxygen levels, and wave exposure are the principal driving forces that shape the marine communities.
-The marine ecosystems off the west coast of Africa are influenced by the Benguela Current System (BCS), which extends along the eastern edge of the southern Atlantic Ocean between Cape Agulhas in South Africa, and Southern Angola (Figure 2).
+The marine ecosystems off the west coast of Africa are influenced by the Benguela Current System (BCS), which extends along the eastern edge of the southern Atlantic Ocean between Cape Agulhas in South Africa, and Southern Angola (Figure 4.1).
 The BCS is one of four major eastern-boundary current systems which is characterised by the wind-driven upwelling of cold, nutrient rich water (Shannon & O'Toole 1998).
 This cold current originates from the South Atlantic Circulation, which circles just north of the Arctic Circumpolar Current.
 The system is bounded by two warm currents; the Agulhas Current in the south and the Angola Current in the north.

-Figure 2.
-Average sea surface temperature (°C) showing the warm-water Agulhas Current moving south westerly along the east coast and the cool Benguela Current System (blue) moving north westerly along the west coast (AquaMODIS 4km-resolution, nine-year time composite image).
+Figure 4.1: Average sea surface temperature (°C) showing the warm-water Agulhas Current moving south westerly along the east coast and the cool Benguela Current System (blue) moving north westerly along the west coast (AquaMODIS 4 km-resolution, nine-year time composite image).

-The naturally cool temperature of the Benguela current (average temperature 10 - 14°C) is enhanced by the upwelling of colder, nutrient-rich deep water (Branch & Branch 1981).
+The naturally cool temperature of the Benguela current (average temperature $10 - 14^{\circ}C$) is enhanced by the upwelling of colder, nutrient-rich deep water (Branch & Branch 1981).
 The area experiences strong southerly and south-easterly winds.
 These prevailing conditions deflect the surface waters offshore and cause cold, nutrient rich water to upwell and replace them.
 This water is the nutrient rich life force of the west coast.
 Phytoplankton bloom when the nutrients reach the surface waters where plenty of light is available for photosynthesis.
 Phytoplankton are preyed upon by zooplankton, which are in turn eaten by filter feeding fish such as anchovy or sardine.
 This makes the west coast one of the richest fishing grounds in the world and also attracts large colonies of birds and seals (Branch & Branch 1981).
 The areas that experience the most intense upwelling activity in the southern Benguela system are off Cape Columbine, approximately 100 km south of Doring Bay, and the Cape Peninsula (approximately 100 km south of Saldanha).
 The water temperature and nutrient levels are strongly influenced by wind with minimum temperatures and maximum nutrient levels occurring in conjunction with upwelling events (Branch & Griffiths 1988).

-4.2 Regional biogeography
+4.2 REGIONAL BIOGEOGRAPHY

-Doring Bay falls within the Southern Benguela bioregion or ecoregion, one of four inshore bioregions spanning the coast of South Africa identified in the 2011 National Biodiversity Assessment (NBA) (Sink et al 2011).
-This bioregion extends from Cape Agulhas northwards into Namibia (Figure 3).
-At a finer spatial scale, the Doringbaai falls within the Namaqua Inshore Ecozone (Cape Columbine to Orange River).
+The proposed ranching area falls within the Southern Benguela bioregion or ecoregion, one of four inshore bioregions spanning the coast of South Africa identified in the 2019 National Biodiversity Assessment (NBA) (Sink et al 2019).
+This bioregion extends from Cape Agulhas northwards into Namibia (Figure 4.2).
+At a finer spatial scale, the area falls within the Namaqua Inshore Ecozone (Cape Columbine to Orange River).
 The Namaqua eco-zone is characterized by cooler waters, higher productivity and lower diversity than the adjacent SW Cape inshore eco-zone.
 For most groups, marine species diversity decreases from east to west, whilst biomass increases.

-Figure 3 Inshore and offshore bioregions in South Africa as defined by Sink et al. (2011).
+Figure 4.2: Inshore and offshore bioregions in South Africa as defined by Sink et al. (2019).

-4.3 Local oceanography
+4.3 LOCAL OCEANOGRAPHY